schlagenhauf/indprog/README.md

-# meadpipe
+# indprog
-a MEAsurement Data PIPEline
+an INteractive Data PROcessing Graph

-meadpipe allows you to process data via a processing graph, where the nodes represent a processing step and the edges represent the piping to move data from one process to the next.
+indproc allows you to process data via a processing graph, where the nodes represent a processing step and the edges represent the piping to move data from one process to the next.

 A graphical interface allows to visually create and maintain a processing scenario, with the option